 - Comply with SBA size standards found at 13 C.F.R.
 Part 121

-- Been in business for not less than the 1-year period ending on the date on which assistance is provided under a STEP grant
+- Have been in business for at least a 1-year period by the date on which assistance is provided

 - Operating and incorporated in the United States

 - Demonstrated understanding of the costs associated with exporting and doing business with foreign purchasers, including the costs of freight forwarding, customs brokers, packing, and shipping

 - Exporting goods or services of U.S. origin or that have at least 51% or more U.S. content.

 In the past decade, partners have been recognized by four Presidential “E-awards” for exporting and six U.S. Department of Commerce Market Development Cooperator Awards for carrying out small business export promotion programs.
 Partners include:

 - California Governor's Office of Business and Economic Development (GO-BIZ)

 - Los Angeles Area Chamber of Commerce